kozoyatov/gesture-control-with-DNN/README.md

   </td>
     <td>
-      I took 500 photos of each class and label them.
+      I took 500 photos of each class and labeled them.
 The model expect to get images with shape of 224X224X3, so I had to resize each           photo before using it.
 Finally I used keras method preprocess_input().
 To solve the dimension problem I used numpy.
 The following function prapering images as needed:
       <pre>
         def prepar_image(img):
           x=cv2.resize(img,(224,224))